The CFT of SLE loop measures and the Kontsevich--Suhov conjecture

 A \emph{Jordan slit} is an (unparametrised) simple Jordan arc in $\H$ with an endpoint at $0\in\del\H$.
-We denote by $\mathcal{K}$ the space of Jordan slits, equipped with the Carath\'eodory topology.
+We denote by $\mathcal{K}$ the space of Jordan slits, equipped with the Hausdorff topology.
 Let also $\overline{\mathcal{K}}$ be the space of all simple Jordan arcs with an endpoint at 0 and an endpoint in $\H\cup\{\infty\}$.
-This space is also equipped with the Carath\'eodory topology, and $\mathcal{K}$ is an open subset of $\overline{\mathcal{K}}$.
+This space is also equipped with the Hausdorff metric, and $\mathcal{K}$ is an open subset of $\overline{\mathcal{K}}$.

 Each Jordan slit has a unique parametrisation $\eta$ on some interval $[0,T]$ such that the following holds.
 For all $t\in[0,T]$, let $f_t:\H\setminus\eta[0,t]\to\H$ be the conformal map with the hydrodynamical normalisation (i.e. $f_t(z)=z+O(1/z)$ as $z\to\infty$).
 Then, $f_t(z)=z+\frac{2t}{z}+o(1/z)$ as $z\to\infty$.
 One says that $\eta$ is parametrised by half-plane capacity.
 In this case, $f_t$ satisfies the differential equation $\del_tf_t=\frac{2}{f_t-W_t}$, where $W\in\cC^0([0,T];\R)$ is called the \emph{driving function}.
 Conversely, every driving function $W\in\cC^0([0,T];\R)$ generates a family of compact hulls in the upper-half plane (but not necessarily a curve).
 We denote by $\mathfrak{L}:\cC^0(\R_+)\to\overline{\mathcal{K}}$ the Loewner map sending driving functions to Jordan slits.